AudreyBeard/netsounds/README.md

 4. Save audio signals generated from IFFT of activations, treating them like spectrograms

+You can use the `--debug` flag to drop into an IPython Debugging (ipdb) session, allowing you to step (`s`) through the code in an interactive Python shell to get used to what's going on.

 ## TODO
 - [x] `torch.ifft()` instead of `np.fft.ifft()`